Texas: Colonization

 When the United States purchased Louisiana from France in 1803, American authorities insisted the agreement also included Texas.
-The boundary between New Spain and the United States was finally set at the Sabine River in 1819, at what is now the border between Texas and Louisiana.
-Eager for new land, many United States settlers refused to recognize the agreement.
+The boundary between New Spain and the United States was finally set in 1819 at the Sabine River, the modern border between Texas and Louisiana.
+Eager for new land, many U.S. settlers refused to recognize the agreement.
 Several filibusters raised armies to invade the area west of the Sabine River.
 Marked by the War of 1812, some men who had escaped from the Spanish, held (Old) Philippines had immigrated to and also passed through Texas (New Philippines) and reached Louisiana where Philippine exiles aided the United States in the defense of New Orleans against a British invasion, with Filipinos in the Saint Malo settlement assisting Jean Lafitte in the Battle of New Orleans.

 In 1821, the Mexican War of Independence included the Texas territory, which became part of Mexico.
 Due to its low population, the territory was assigned to other states and territories of Mexico; the core territory was part of the state of Coahuila y Tejas, but other parts of today's Texas were part of Tamaulipas, Chihuahua, or the Mexican Territory of Santa Fe de Nuevo México.

 Hoping more settlers would reduce the near-constant Comanche raids, Mexican Texas liberalized its immigration policies to permit immigrants from outside Mexico and Spain.
-Under the Mexican immigration system, large swathes of land were allotted to empresarios, who recruited settlers from the United States, Europe, and the Mexican interior.
-The first grant, to Moses Austin, was passed to his son Stephen F. Austin after his death.

-Austin's settlers, the Old Three Hundred, made places along the Brazos River in 1822.
-Twenty-three other empresarios brought settlers to the state, the majority of whom were from the United States.
+As a result of this, large swathes of land were allotted to empresarios, who recruited settlers from the United States, Europe, and the Mexican interior, primarily the U.S. Austin's settlers, the Old Three Hundred, made places along the Brazos River in 1822.
 The population of Texas grew rapidly.
-In 1825, Texas had about 3,500 people, with most of Mexican descent.
 By 1834, the population had grown to about 37,800 people, with only 7,800 of Mexican descent.
-Most of these early settlers who arrived with Austin and soon after were persons less than fortunate in life, as Texas was devoid of the comforts found elsewhere in Mexico and the United States during that time.
-Early Texas settler David B. Edwards described his fellow Texans as being "banished from the pleasures of life".

 Many immigrants openly flouted Mexican law, especially the prohibition against slavery.
 Combined with United States' attempts to purchase Texas, Mexican authorities decided in 1830 to prohibit continued immigration from the United States.
-Illegal immigration from the United States into Mexico continued to increase the population of Texas anyway.
+However, illegal immigration from the United States into Mexico continued to increase the population of Texas.
 New laws also called for the enforcement of customs duties angering native Mexican citizens (Tejanos) and recent immigrants alike.